medial-ax/medial-ax/README.md

 The output file `output` can then be uploaded in the web interface.
 See `mars-cli run --help` for more options.
 Note that without the -s option, it will be slower and take more storage and memory space.

-# Usage license

-MIT

 # Usage

 ## Input

+### Complex
 The user inputs an .obj file containing a three-dimensional simplicial complex.

-## Grids

-### Creating dual grids

-We create a grid aligned to the x,y,z axes by taking the bounding box of the imported .obj and subdividing it according to the selected grid density.
-The grid can afterwards be moved around and adjusted manually by the user using the Grid Controls context.
-We refer to the created grid as the Vineyards Grid and its dual grid as the Medial Axis Grid.
-The grid we visualize in the display window is the Vineyards Grid.

-### Importing grids
+### Grid
 You can import a grid you have made yourself, for example in Blender, and exported as an .obj.
 Our favorite way to make a grid in Blender is to start with a cube, use three array modifiers to fit it to your object in 3 dimensions, apply the modifiers, deduplicate vertices, and delete all faces (leaving edges and vertices).
 If you wish, you can import ```blender_scripts/select_and_delete.py``` as a blender script to delete the grid vertices outside of your object to not waste computation time.
 Warning: we haven't tested the select_and_delete script very much, and blender can be finnicky.
 It works most of the time ⚠️.
 A good heuristic for grid density is to have at least two grid cubes per input complex face.

+## What's happening on the inside

+### Creating dual grids

+We create a grid aligned to the x,y,z axes by taking the bounding box of the imported .obj and subdividing it according to the selected grid density.
+The grid can afterwards be moved around and adjusted manually by the user using the Grid Controls context.
+We refer to the created grid as the Vineyards Grid and its dual grid as the Medial Axis Grid.
+The grid we visualize in the display window is the Vineyards Grid.

 ### Splitting grids for parallelization